This post is part of the "Definitive Guide To Windows 10 Servicing" blog series. Last update: Sept. 2018.

 Leverage Telemetry Data From Windows Upgrade Analytics

-While Windows Upgrade Analytics is not a sufficient project management tool to handle the planning, assessment, rationalization and readiness components of your migration, it does provide very useful telemetry data, including system, application, and driver data that you can use as an additional source of information to identify compatibility issues that can block an upgrade and suggest fixes when they are known to Microsoft.
+While Windows Analytics Upgrade Readiness is not a sufficient project management tool to handle the planning, assessment, rationalization and readiness components of your migration, it does provide very useful telemetry data, including system, application, and driver data that you can use as an additional source of information to identify compatibility issues that can block an upgrade and suggest fixes when they are known to Microsoft.

 Remember that Microsoft is also providing multiple methods to support the triggering of upgrades and feature releases through Configuration Manager (more on that to follow), and we'll be talking about how Dashworks complements and improves on the capability there to build a proper project rollout and methodology to handle the additional requirements for enterprises, such as application compatibility and readiness, deployment wave readiness and other items.